Representing the Future of Diagnostic Imaging in Canada

 By 2027, the global medical imaging market is expected to reach US$43.33 billion.
 One of the major movements within the Canadian healthcare industry involves establishing and maintaining a standard of consistent and efficient care across small, large, rural and urban hospitals.
 On average, nearly 30,000 patients require a CT scan every month in Ontario, suggesting an urgent need for teleradiology services that may decrease the delay for emergency room patients seeking immediate medical attention.

-Leveljump Healthcare (TSXV:JUMP), or JUMP, is a healthcare company that offers teleradiology solutions through its wholly owned subsidiary Canadian Teleradiology Services (CTS), which specializes in off-site readings of radiology scans on-demand, 24 hours a day and seven days a week.
+Leveljump Healthcare (TSXV:JUMP) (OTCQB: JMPHF), or JUMP, is a healthcare company that offers teleradiology solutions through its wholly owned subsidiary Canadian Teleradiology Services (CTS), which specializes in off-site readings of radiology scans on-demand, 24 hours a day and seven days a week.
 CTS has been active in the Canadian medical imaging sector since 2004 and provides reading services for a diverse range of medical imaging tests, including MRIs, CT scans, ultrasounds, X-rays and more.

 Remote radiology was designed to overcome a shortage of radiologists and decrease wait times for emergency room patients.
 With this system, once a hospital conducts a radiology scan, scan results are immediately forwarded to CTS and analyzed by a team of qualified radiologists.
 All analyses are completed remotely using a secure server.
 Findings are then reported within 60 minutes in emergency cases and within 24 hours for elective work.
 On-site medical staff then rely on the findings to form an accurate diagnosis, informing subsequent treatment.